ashleysally00/visualizing-gender-pay-gap/README.md

 Why we used it: It loads the paygap.csv file and lets us explore, filter, and organize the data. matplotlib

+**matplotlib**

 #### What it does: Helps us make graphs and charts.
 Why we used it: It allows us to visualize the gender wage gap over time by plotting the data for different countries.

 This project uses the Gender Economic Inequality Dataset from Kaggle.
-You can find the dataset here:
-Gender Economic Inequality Dataset – Kaggle
+You can find the dataset here: [Gender Economic Inequality Dataset – Kaggle](https://www.kaggle.com/datasets/willianoliveiragibin/gender-economic-inequality).